The Packers have won five in a row against the Vikings.

 The place: Mall of America Field at the Metrodome, Minneapolis.

 The TV coverage: FOX – WITI (Ch.
 6 in Milwaukee), WMSN (Ch.
 47 in Madison) and WLUK (Ch.
 11 in Green Bay).

-The coaches: Green Bay's Mike McCarthy is 85-47 (including 6-4 in the postseason) in his eighth season as the Packers' coach and as an NFL head coach.
-Minnesota’s Leslie Frazier is 18-31 (including 0-1 in the postseason) in his fourth full season as coach of the Vikings and as an NFL head coach.
+The coaches: Green Bay's Mike McCarthy is 79-40 (including 5-3 in the postseason) in his seventh season as the Packers' coach and as an NFL head coach.
+The Vikings’ Leslie Frazier is 15-22 in his third year as the Vikings’ coach and as an NFL head coach.

-The series: The Packers lead the all-time regular-season series, 55-48-1 and hold a 21-17-1 edge in games played in Green Bay.
-The Packers have also won seven of the last nine meetings, including a 44-31 victory in Minneapolis on Oct.
-27.
+The series: The Packers lead the all-time regular-season series 54-47-1 and have won the last five meetings, including a 23-14 victory at Lambeau Field on Dec.
+2.

 THE BREAKDOWN: FIVE THINGS TO WATCH